 Golden, warm, sunny, surfers’ paradise – California doesn’t really fit the description as one of the best places to find snow and winter wonderland in the U.S. But fear not, these 10 places let you experience fresh snow in all regions of California.
 From sunny southern towns to dreamy northern landscapes, the winter wonderland in the Golden State might be a rare but not an unheard phenomenon.

-10 Best Places to Find Snow and Winter Wonderland in California
+10 Best Places to Find Snow and Winter Wonderland in California by Regions

-Nothing prepares you for winter with its gusty winds and holiday vibes more than cozy clothes, hot drinks, and snowdrifts.
+Nothing prepares you for the winter with its gusty winds and holiday vibes more than cozy clothes, hot drinks, and snowdrifts.
 Spread all over the towns and forests, these piles of snow compensate for the cold weather.
-In fact, they do their magic and make winter look appealing and welcoming.
+In fact, they do their magic and make the winter look appealing and welcoming.

 Although places to find snow in California are numbered, there is no reason to skip the winter season altogether.
-For those who can tolerate lower temperatures and are quick to bundle up, there are the best winter getaways with snow-piled hills and mountains in California.
+For those who can tolerate lower temperatures and are quick to bundle up, here are the best winter getaways with the snow-piled hills and mountains in California.

 The Best Places to Find Snow in Southern California

-Big Bear Lake
+1. Big Bear Lake

-You don’t need to wish long for snow and seasonal activities at Big Bear Lake, a prime winter destination in Southern California.
+You don’t need to wish long for the snow and seasonal activities at Big Bear Lake, a prime winter destination in Southern California.
 Located about two hours away from Los Angeles, this mountain community keeps its doors open for all snow-thirsty residents of Southern California.
-Whether you starve for white mountains with their ski and snowboard opportunities or are eager to lace up your skates and hit an ice rink, Big Bear has solutions for all your winter quests.
+Whether you long for the white mountains with their ski and snowboard opportunities or are eager to lace up your skates and hit an ice rink, Big Bear has solutions for all your winter quests.

-With the Big Bear Mountain Resort and Big Bear Ice Arena, snow in California is just a short drive away.
+With the Big Bear Mountain Resort and Big Bear Ice Arena, the snow in California is just a short drive away.
 For the fun winter activity, try snow tubing at the Alpine Slide at Magic Mountain.
-Considering that snow covers the ground of the Big Bear area from December to April, you can enjoy this winter getaway in Southern California all season long.
+Considering that the snow covers the ground of the Big Bear area from December to April, you can enjoy this favorite winter getaway in Southern California all season long.

-The closest wintry neighbor of Big Bear Lake, Lake Arrowhead is also ahead of the game when it comes to snow in Southern California.
-Warm and pleasant most of the year, this high-altitude lake in the San Bernardino National Forest turns into a winter wonderland from December to February.
+The closest wintry neighbor of Big Bear Lake, Lake Arrowhead is also ahead of the game when it comes to the snow in Southern California.
+Warm and pleasant most of the year, this high-altitude lake in the San Bernardino National Forest turns into a winter wonderland from December until February.
 This is the best time to hit the slope and enjoy the fun outdoor activities and crisp winter weather while they last.
 The Lake Arrowhead area averages 19 inches of snow per year, which is quite impressive for Southern California.

-For the closest place to dig your feet in snow near Los Angeles, look no further than Frazier Park.
+For the closest place to dig your feet in the snow near Los Angeles, look no further than Frazier Park.
 Brimmed with unorganized and free snow play areas, the place can get pretty busy with city dwellers looking for a winter getaway.
-Equipped with nothing else but warmer jackets and gloves, these visitors happily trade sunny beaches for a round of snowball fights and a couple clumsy snowmen.
+Equipped with nothing else but warmer jackets and gloves, these visitors happily trade sunny beaches for a round of snowball fights and a few clumsy snowmen.

 On average, Frazier Park doesn’t boast the deepest snow in California.
 Nevertheless, its white blanket is thick enough to keep the winter wonderland fun rolling.
 For sledding and snowboarding, check out the snow areas near Mount Pinos in the Los Padres National Forest.